 In compliance with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Statistics Act," formerly known as the Crime Awareness and Campus Security Act of 1990, a guide is issued each year to provide information regarding safety and security procedures and crime statistics.

-Refer to our webpage at
+Refer to our webpage at www.muskegoncc.edu/safety

-www.muskegoncc.edu/safety

 If a threat to human welfare or security of personal or college property should occur, please report it to the Physical Plant office, Room 1107.
-For emergency situations, please dial Security at 545 on a MCC phone.
-Keep your vehicle locked at all times
+For non-emergency situations, please dial Security at 7545 on a MCC phone or 231-777-0545 on a cell phone.
+For emergency situations, please 911.
+Keep your vehicle locked at all times.